 SMUSOM is located on the beautiful Grand Cayman Island.
 You can’t deny the superb weather, gorgeous beaches and friendly hospitality of the locals, which can make your transition to medical college easy and exciting.

 There are several other benefits to joining SMUSOM as well.
 Recent university alumni have secured residency placements with some of the top medical programs in the US, such as the Cleveland Clinic, the Mayo Clinic, Johns Hopkins and Duke University.

 The university sends its students to the top teaching hospitals across the US, Canada and the UK for their clinical rotations.
 Class sizes are kept small, which allows for more individual interaction with the faculty.
-The tuition fees are also 30-40% more affordable than the similar US or Canadian medical colleges.

 You can find out more details about the SMUSOM MD program HERE.

 This article is written by Sweha Hazari.